nokia/RED/docs/help/user_guide/validation/validation_preferences.md

   * **Deprecated Robot Framework API used** \- occurs when deprecated syntax is used.
 Use current Robot Framework syntax instead.
   * **Duplicated definitions used** \- occurs when testcase or keywords definitions names are not unique.Refers to syntax in pre Robot Framework 2.9.0.
   * **Incorrect variable initialization** \- occurs when there is syntax error in variable initialization.Refers to syntax in pre Robot Framework 2.9.0.

+### Runtime and Building related Error/Warnings types with examples

 #### Runtime